 - In the event of a draw the scores will be reviewed and a winner awarded by the judges.

-- Be kind to your model and make sure privacy is given when changing and model is covered at all times and make sure they take a bathroom break before the competition.
-Keep your model fed and well hydrated throughout the competition day.
+- Be kind to your model / client and make sure privacy is given when changing and your model / client is covered at all times and make sure they take a bathroom break before the competition.
+Keep your model / client fed and well hydrated throughout the competition day.

-- The National Massage Championship Organisers DO NOT provide models.
+- The National Massage Championship Organisers DO NOT provide clients models.

 - All competitors should arrive promptly at the stated registrations time according to the competition schedule.

-- Competitors and models will have to check-in and collect their badges to be allowed onto the competition area.
+- Competitors, models / clients will have to check-in and collect their badges to be allowed onto the competition area.

 - Competitors will be given 20 minutes to prepare.

-- Competitors are not allowed to start massage before start announcement, but muscles can be warmed up.
-Judging will not start until Lead Judge gives start time.
+- Competitors are not allowed to start the massage treatment before the start announcement, but muscles can be warmed up.
+Judging will not start until the Lead Judge gives start time.

-- Competitors must wear appropriate professional uniform attire and hair should be tied back during the competition.
+- Competitors must wear appropriate professional clothes and hair should be tied back during the competition.

 - An announcement will be made at the end of the competition.
 In order to prepare for the next round of the competitions, can you please stop work, lay tools down, clean workspace and leave the competition arena as soon as possible.